Labor Market Information for Educators and Trainers

-The listing of a training institution in the EDD databases is voluntary, to add your school to the list, complete the Training Provider Profile form.
+The listing of a training institution in the EDD databases is voluntary.
+To add your school to the list, complete the Training Provider Profile form.

-- Eligible Training Providers for WIA Programs
+- Eligible Training Providers for Workforce Innovation and Opportunity Act (WIOA)

 - ETPL Certification Process

-- Training Program Funding
+- Training Funding to Employers

 - Classification of Instructional Programs (CIP)

 The purpose of the Classification of Instructional Programs (CIP) is to provide a taxonomic scheme that will support the accurate tracking, assessment, and reporting of fields of study and program completions activity.
 CIP was originally developed by the U.S. Department of Education's National Center for Education Statistics (NCES) in 1980, with revisions occurring in 1985 and 1990.
 The 2000 edition (CIP-2000) is the third revision of the taxonomy and presents an updated taxonomy of instructional program classifications and descriptions.

 - Taxonomy of Programs (TOP) used by the California Community Colleges.

 The Taxonomy of Program (TOP) is a system of numerical codes used at the state level to collect and report information on programs and courses, in different colleges throughout the state, that have similar outcomes.

 Training Level Definitions for occupational training and education classifications from the US Bureau of Labor Statistics.

 A new way to look at Bureau of Labor Statistics (BLS) data.
 BLS makes analysis of its data more accessible to the general public.

 - California Labor Market and Economic Analysis 2012